UW Neighborhood Northgate Clinic Faculty

 Interests: Doctor-patient communication: Integrating behavioral science skills into primary care practice.
 Communication skill and competency assessment.
 Practice redesign toward the patient centered medical home.
 Health care team development.

-Dr. Justin Osborn did residency at UWMC and has worked in Emergency Medicine, been involved with the startup of the UW primary care network clinics and has recently joined the faculty at Roosevelt after practicing in downtown Seattle.
+Dr. Justin Osborn did residency at UWMC and has worked in Emergency Medicine, been involved with the startup of the UW primary care network clinics and joined the faculty in 2007.
 He enjoys family medicine, teaching , gardening, skiing, hiking and biking.
-His wife Susanne is completing her Masters of Fine Art at the UW Art school.
-He lives in Magnolia and loves to walk to Discovery Park.

 Interests: Procedural learning, cardiology, and substance use treatment.